rcrews/datetime/README.md

 * Followed ultimately by a capital `Z`

-The regular expression also uses parentheses——just inside the forward slashes that delineates the regular expression——to create a *capture group*.
+The regular expression also uses parentheses——just inside the forward slashes that delineate the regular expression——to create a *capture group*.
 This capture group turns out to be essential for our purpose:
 Its utility will become clear later on.